Our Lady of Łukawiec: In Łukawiec

-In 1944, the painting was successfully saved from destruction thanks to the Poles, through his deportation to the wooden Church of the Epiphany in Łukawiec near Lubaczów.
-Initially, in 1963, the painting found itself in Lubaczów, and the parish in Tarnoszyn also sought for it.
-In the end, however, the painting, famous for its graces, was handed over to the Łukawiec parish.
+In 1944, the painting was fortunately saved from destruction by Polish nuns, the Sisters Servants from Dębica, who transported it to Poland, to the general house of the congregation.
+In 1961, the painting was transported to Krakow by Archbishop Eugeniusz Baziak, who resided in Lubaczów and the nearby village of Łukawiec.
+In Krakow, the painting was probably renovated.
+In 1963, it found its way to Lubaczów.
+The parish in Tarnoszyn also sought to acquire it.
+Ultimately, however, the painting was handed over to the parish of Łukawiec in 1965 by the apostolic administrator of the Archdiocese of Lubaczów, Professor Jan Nowicki.
+On 28 November of that year, it was placed in the main altar of the wooden church of the Epiphany (Three Kings) in Łukawiec.
+This was done at the request of former parishioners from Tartaków, for whom it was easier to travel to Łukawiec than to the more distant Tarnoszyn.
+As in Tartaków, the painting was unveiled and covered during the singing of songs in honour of the Virgin Mary.

 Due to the increasing number of the believers, both from Łukawiec and from Tartaków, a decision was made to build a new church in Łukawiec.
 The Church of Blessed Virgin Mary Queen of Poland in Łukawiec was consecrated by Bishop Marian Jaworski in 1990.
 In the same year, the image of Mary was placed in the main altar.
 The new church became the Sanctuary of Our Lady of Łukawiec.
-On June 3, 1991, the painting was crowned in Lubaczów by Pope John Paul II during one of his pilgrimages to Poland.
-On May 15, 2004, a dedicated and crowned copy of the painting was donated to the church in Tartaków.
+On 3 June 1991, the painting was crowned in Lubaczów by Pope John Paul II during one of his pilgrimages to Poland.
+On 15 May 2004, a dedicated and crowned copy of the painting was donated to the church in Tartaków.
 In 2016, the painting underwent renovation in Krakow.
-On June 3, 2016, the 25th anniversary of the coronation of the miraculous image of Our Lady of Łukawiec fell out.
-On this occasion a new huge altar was made in the parish church.
-On June 4, 2016, a miraculous picture was placed in the new altar.
-The consecration of the new altar was made by Archbishop Mieczysław Mokrzycki, who comes from Łukawiec on June 8, 2016 during the main anniversary celebrations.
-From now on, the picture is solemnly unveiled and shaded by the sound of a fanfare and a song to the Mother of God.
+In connection with the 25th anniversary of the coronation of the image on 3 June 2016, a new, larger altar was built in the sanctuary.
+The restored image was placed in the new altar on 4 June, and the new altar and tabernacle were consecrated by Archbishop Mieczysław Mokrzycki, a native of the Łukawiec parish, on 8 June during the main anniversary celebrations.
+Since then, the image has been ceremonially unveiled and covered to the sound of a fanfare composed by Sebastian Szymański.
+The veil for the image of the Virgin Mary is a painting depicting the biblical scene of the Epiphany, alluding to the same dedication of the Łukawiec parish.